bluekvirus/Stage.js/HOWTO.md

 <hr/>
 Modify (paginate/filter/sort) the data before passing to the `view:render-data` event. *Do NOT* bind pagination/filtering/sorting operations with model/collection instances.

 ####Step 5.
-Adding UI/UX
+Adding UX
-UI is a set of interface elements for the user to click/interact through when performing desired tasks.
-UX stands for user experience, it is not just about look'n'feel but also transitions/animations that links between interactions and state change.
-UI/UX are hard to design, without a clear think-through over the purposes and targeted user tasks, it can be a total chaos...
+UX stands for user experience, it is not just about look'n'feel and clickings but also transitions/animations that links between interactions and state change.
+UX is hard to design, without a clear think-through over the purposes and targeted user tasks, it can be a total chaos...
 Make sure you have had your plan/sketch reviewed by targeted audience/friends or colleagues before implementation.
 Employ the *Goal-Directed Design* technique as much as you can.

 To implement your design is, however, very easy.
 We have enhanced *Marionette.View* thus its sub-classes (*ItemView, Layout, CollectionView and CompositeView*) with opt-in abilities, you can use them while adding user interactions and view transitions to the application.